NagarajSH/Spring-Cloud/Spring_Cloud_Config_1.md

 Encryption is useful, if someone accidentally got access to the URL, all the sensitive information like connection strings, usernames, passwords etc is not human readable.
 Also, if property values are properly encrypted, your git repository can be public it is not necessarily to be private.

 Encryption and Decryption can be done two ways.
-Symmetric and Assymetric keys.
+Symmetric and Assymetric keys.<br>
-Symmetric option shares a key where as assymetric option shares a key-pair.
+Symmetric option shares a key where as assymetric option shares a key-pair.<br>
 Assymetric option is more robust and secure.

 Symmetric option is easy to set.
 All we need to do is to set encrypt.key property to some secret value in properties file.
 Ideally it is an environment variable rather than a property in properties file.

-Assymetric key is set as a pem encoded text value using encrypt.key or using a key store
-which is handy bcoz it comes with jdk.
+Assymetric key is set as a pem encoded text value using encrypt.key or using a key store, which is handy bcoz it comes with jdk.
 So, Assymetric options are more secure because they register some keys.

 Encryption end points
 ---------------------